My Story infection episodes, but they were sporadic.

 • – 5 days of eggs with lactobacilli (I need to remember which ones).

-In January, I started the reinforcement therapy prescribed by the urologist, but the cystitis returned with the accompanying heartburn.
-Even if these burning sensations are not strong, they are persistent (it usually takes 10/20 days for them to go away), and this thing sends me to the mental hospital.
+In January, I started the reinforcement therapy prescribed by the Urologist, but the cystitis returned with the accompanying heartburn.
+Even if these burning sensations are not strong, they are persistent (it usually takes 10/20 days for them to go away), and this thing sends me to the Hospital centre.
 On the advice of my gynaecologist, I take Cistalgan to reduce them and not go crazy.

 Embracing New Approaches